-The Indonesia Australia Commercial Cattle Breeding Program (IACCB) commenced in February 2016.
+Phase 1 of IACCB commenced in February 2016.
+The project has received funding for a second phase until February 2021.
 It is a program established under the auspices of the Indonesia-Australia Partnership on Food Security in the Red Meat and Cattle Sector.
-The three-year, \$8 million IACCB project aims to pilot a range of different breeding partnership models and investment opportunities with the private sector to assess commercially sustainable approaches that can be upscaled to facilitate investment, innovation and expansion of beef cattle breeding in Indonesia into the future.
+The IACCB project has evaluated a range of different breeding partnership models and investment opportunities with the private sector to identify commercially sustainable approaches that can be upscaled to facilitate investment, innovation and expansion of beef cattle breeding in Indonesia into the future.